 A person who is bullied or surrounded by dominant adults may be forced to not interact with the people around them gracefully.
 This may build reluctance in their personality.

-Lack of empathy and increasing levels of indifference is the unfortunate truth of today’s society.
+Lack of empathy and increasing levels of indifference is the unfortunate realities of today’s society.

 People who are familiar with the Indian culture might know that Indians have very strong family values.
-There is a lot of empathy and connection among parents, children, siblings, and cousins.
+There is a lot of empathy and connection among the family.

 This connection works like insurance.
 It assures a person that whenever something shall go down or wrong, there are people to support him/her.
 As I told unfortunately for a variety of reasons India is losing her culture which is really saddening.